marcysutton/gatsby-site/content/posts/remote-work-van-life/index.md

 For folks who live in their vans full-time (we don't), there's always a fear that your belongings could be stolen or damaged if you aren't watching them.
 There are also lots of [people who live in their vehicles](https://www.seattlemet.com/news-and-city-life/2018/11/more-homeless-seattleites-live-in-their-vehicles-than-ever-before) on city streets full-time due to rising housing costs; where I grew up in Seattle comes to mind.
 Also, if you have to take a vehicle home in for service, you're out of a house until you get it back.
 If you can work on your own vehicle, you still need shop space to do it, and it can be costly and time-consuming.

 Remote work on the road requires a reliable vehicle (and some good luck) to not let you down when you're rushing to find cell reception to meet a virtual commitment or project deadline.
 I can't take meetings while we're driving because there's a high probability that my signal will drop, and it's important to avoid disruptions.
 I only get motion sickness occasionally, but some people can't work in a moving vehicle at all.
-It's also very sedentary some times; that's why bringing bicycles or going on hikes is so nice.
+It's also very sedentary sometimes; that's why bringing bicycles or going on hikes is so nice.

 <figure>